Particular/docs.particular.net/servicecontrol/servicecontrol-instances/remotes.md

 NOTE: The term _remote_ refers to the fact that remote instances are run in separate processes.
 The primary instance and one or more remote instances can run on the same machine.

-In ServiceControl version 4 and later, a ServiceControl Error instance can be configured with remote instances that are [ServiceControl instances](/servicecontrol/servicecontrol-instances/) and [ServiceControl Audit instances](/servicecontrol/audit-instances/).
+In ServiceControl version 4 and later, a ServiceControl Error instance can be configured with remote instances that are also [ServiceControl Error instances](/servicecontrol/servicecontrol-instances/) or are [ServiceControl Audit instances](/servicecontrol/audit-instances/).
 ServiceControl Audit instances cannot be configured as primary instances.

 ### Default deployment